Dishwasher Drain Smells Bad? How to Fix It (2026)

 When the Smell Means a Bigger Problem

 Not every dishwasher smell is a 15-minute fix.
-Here is how to tell when cleaning will not solve it.
+Here’s how to tell when cleaning won’t solve it.

 Smell returns within days of a deep clean.
 If the smell comes back that quickly, the problem is in the drain system, not the dishwasher itself.
 A cracked drain hose or a failed check valve can let contaminated water seep back in.
 See our dishwasher not draining guide for step-by-step diagnosis.